-In addition to luxe shopping, the street festival brings “the Row” to life with live music, entertainment and games, cocktails, and gourmet food trucks.
+In addition to luxe shopping, the street festival brings “the Row” to life with live music, entertainment and games, cocktails, and gourmet bites from the area’s top resturants.
 At the heart of the event is a desire to elevate and increase awareness of this historic commercial area that is key to Palm Beach County’s reputation as a cultural, dining, and shopping destination.

 Check back for updates or click here to join our mailing list today and stay up-to-date on all of our upcoming events!

 What: The Distinguished Lecture Series primarily features authors who speak on historical books or events aligned with our mission: sharing the history of Palm Beach County, Florida, and the Caribbean.
 Presentations are followed by a light reception, and book signing when appropriate.
 Authors’ books are available for sale in the Museum Gift Shop.